-Online courses offer more flexibility than classroom-based courses.
+Online courses offer greater flexibility than classroom-based courses.
 Students still have deadlines and due dates, but there is never a specific time you need to be online.
-This allows greater flexibility for work and family commitments.
+This makes it much easier to earn your degree while still having time for work and family commitments.
 Online learning also eliminates the need to drive to campus, find a place to park, and hike to the classroom.

 Do I need to be proficient with using a computer?

 Online learning requires only basic skills, such as attaching a Word document to an email or posting photos on Facebook.
-Technical support is available throughout the day and evening hours.
-If you run into a problem, our friendly support team will help you solve it.
+If you experience an outage or technical issue with the online learning management system, technical support is available throughout the day and evening hours.

 Do I ever need to come to campus?

 No, you never need to come to campus.
-However, some students to choose to participate in the graduation ceremonies at their campus.
+However, you are welcome and encouraged to participate in the graduation ceremonies at your home campus.

 Do I have to be logged into my course at a certain time?

-No, courses are asynchronous, which means we do not expect students to be logged in or participating at the same time.
+No, you do not have to be logged in or participating at any specific time.
 UW Health and Wellness Management students live in all parts of the country, and it would be difficult to get everyone online at the same time.
-However, there will be deadlines in your courses.
+However, your courses will have deadlines.
 For example, a discussion post might be due on Friday.
-But some students may do their posts on Tuesday and some may wait until Friday.
+But some students may write their posts on Tuesday, and some may wait until Friday.
 This allows students great flexibility for their busy lives.

 How do I take tests?

-Tests are taken online inside the Desire2Learn (D2L) learning management system.
-Some exams/quizzes may have time limits.
-When you log in and click “start,” the clock timer will begin and you will complete the test within the designated amount of time.
-You will be asked to complete each test within a window of time (for example, Tuesday through Friday), and you will be able to log in and take your test when it best fits your schedule.
+Tests are taken online inside a learning management system.
+Some exams and quizzes may have time limits.
+When you log in and click “start,” the clock timer will begin and allow you the designated amount of time.
+You will be given a window of time in which to complete each test (for example, Tuesday through Friday), and you will be able to log in and take the test when it best fits your schedule.